ebsaral/ebsaral/GiftsOfNature.md

 ## Timeless Empathy
 I **sense the *spirits*** of those from the past or future (mostly unconsciously), channeling their presence in my expressions.
 I can do empathy with anyone **directly** or **indirectly**.

+**Example:** When I speak on a random subject or move within an unrelated context, my spirit may begin to reflect the person you're thinking about.
+My body language might even shift to mirror their familiar behaviors.
+Though I'm fully aware of it as it happens, I also know deep down that your thoughts are with someone else.
+Sometimes I may guess who that person is, and this is mostly fun.

 *Doing empathy with someone doesn't necessarily mean that I agree with their actions, yet everybody is free to choose their actions in nature.*

 ## Cumulative Energy & Creative Inspiration